 IMPORTANT NOTICE: Canvas no longer supports any version of Internet Explorer.
 All users are encouraged to use the latest version of internet browsers by Chrome, Firefox, Edge, and/or Safari.
 For the most current browser support information, please visit: Which browsers does Canvas support?

-Access Your Canvas Course
+Access Your Course in Canvas

-Online instructors must publish the course in Canvas before you can access the content.
+Instructors must publish the course in Canvas before you can access the content.
 Most do this on the first day of classes or a few days before.
 If you cannot access your online course on the first day of classes, contact your instructor.

 Privacy in Canvas